Buying Down Discount Points To Lower Mortgage Rate

 |Total payment savings on a 30-year loan||NONE||$10,616.40||$21,074.40

-The above chart and interest rates is for illustration purposes only and does not reflect actual mortgage rates today.
+The above chart and interest rates are for illustration purposes only and do not reflect actual mortgage rates today.
 These are not actual amount discount points and rates buy down.
 This illustration is for basic case scenario purposes and only principal and interest figures are calculated.
 Contact us at 262-716-8151 or text us for faster response or email us for actual figures.
 A licensed loan originator licensed in your state can go over actual rates and terms.

 Net Tangible Benefit And Break-Even Point

 Residential Mortgages are heavily regulated by federal and state mortgage regulators.